 Robert is a member of the Professional Engineers of Ontario and his experience has allowed him to be the senior design principal for all types of structures.
 Some of his most notable projects to date include that of the Distillery District Condominiums, “Spire” Condominium, Pier 27, “U” Condominium, and the Emerald City Re-Urbanization Development Project.

 Craig graduated from Carleton University in 1997 and has worked in the engineering profession of the last fifteen years.
 A licensed professional engineer in Ontario, Alberta, Manitoba, Michigan and Connecticut, Craig has worked in Ontario and in New York throughout his career.

 Craig has been a partner with Jablonsky, Ast and Partners since 2007 and has participated in the design of several complex reinforcing concrete high-rise structures, such as Maple Leaf Square and Burano.
 His design experience included sports facilities (Elmira Civic Center), complex structural steel structures (Loblaws at Bathurst and St. Clair), numerous pre-engineered steel buildings (with Butler Building) and pre-engineered timber roof trusses (with Fennel Corporation).

 Craig’s responsibilities in the company involve design from the preliminary stages of conceptual design through the completed working drawings stage.
-He manages the inspection and field services department and a satellite design office.
+He manages the inspection and field services department in our design office.

 Robert Jeffrey Watson